tanmayi2/foodwell/README.md

-# 🍽️ FoodWell - The AI-First Instacart
+# FoodWell: The AI-First Instacart

 ## 🎯 The Challenge: Rebuilding Instacart for the AI Era